dtkalla/WaterBnB/README.md

 - Thursday: Filters

 ## Future Features:
-- Search
-- CRUD functionality for listings
 - More categories (and more seed data to show them)
+- Ratings for specific items (location, communication, boat quality, etc.)
 - Carousel for photos
+- Search function
+- CUD functionality for listings
+- Recenter default index map based on user's location

 ## Sources:
 - Photos, descriptions, and amenity icons taken from AirBnb